glass-source/cli-task-tracker/README.md

-# cli-task-tracker
+# clight

-cli-task-tracker is a lightweight CLI tool to track tasks, made in Java for [learning purposes](https://roadmap.sh/projects/task-tracker).
+clight is a lightweight CLI tool to track tasks.
+Made in Java for [learning purposes](https://roadmap.sh/projects/task-tracker).

 ## Features